Failure of contextual invariance in large language models: Results

-The analyses above establish that the priming pronoun shifts model behavior statistically.
-However, distributional comparisons cannot determine whether these shifts are caused by the pronoun itself or by latent factors shared across conditions.
-Since even null primes shift distributions slightly, statistical effects alone cannot establish direct dependence on the priming pronoun.

-To distinguish between these possibilities, we apply the Contextuality-by-Default (CbD) framework \cite{dzhafarov_is_2016}.
-CbD is an algebraic method for determining whether the dependence between two random variables is irreducible---that is, whether it persists even after accounting for all possible shared latent factors.
-In our setting, CbD tests whether probabilities for the target pronoun can be regarded as fixed prior to exposure to the prime and merely shifted by its gender---as would be the case if models employed a uniform strategy such as repeating the priming pronoun---or whether those probabilities become well-defined only in relation to the specific priming pronoun encountered.
-A uniform repetition tendency would produce equal marginal shifts across all template pairs, and these shifts are explicitly accounted for in the CbD framework (see Methods).
-Contextuality is detected only when the joint dependence between templates exceeds what such marginal effects can explain.

-For example, consider the anaphora-antecedent relationships in Ex.~\ref{ex:binding}.
-While it has been shown that humans readily infer the gender of \texttt{BLANK}$_1$ by deploying gendered stereotypes about mechanics \cite{carreiras_use_1996}, there is no evidence that one would ``reason across indices" such that an inference about \texttt{BLANK}$_1$ relies on the gender of $\pro_2$, which refers to a different entity.
-CbD allows us to determine whether, for template pairs like this one, the model's inference about \texttt{BLANK}$_1$ depends on $\pro_2$ even beyond simple repetition.
-When we say that the measurement is ``contextual'', then this dependency is present.

-Fig.~\ref{fig:contextuality_combined}a shows that in all models, several template pairs exhibit contextuality, but that contextuality measurements differ based on the linear ordering of pronoun options.
+\paragraph{Irreducible dependence on discourse context.}Fig.~\ref{fig:contextuality_combined}a shows that in all models, several template pairs exhibit contextuality, but that contextuality measurements differ based on the linear ordering of pronoun options.
 This is most stark in GPT, in which more than a quarter of pairs exhibited contextual measurements in the \texttt{(masc, fem)} ordering, while only 3\% did so in the \texttt{(fem, masc)} ordering.
 The opposite pattern appears for Qwen.
 The fraction of template pairs that exhibited contextuality is shown in Table~\ref{tab:contextuality_table}.
-While there does not appear to be a strict relationship between size and the number of contextual measurements, it is worth noting that contextuality was more present in the three models with $>10$ billion parameters than in the smaller models.
 Fig.~\ref{fig:contextuality_combined}b shows that while overlap is high with Phi-4, in which the majority of templates exhibit contextual measurements, it falls below 40\% for most other model pairs, indicating that the specific templates for which contextuality is detected vary considerably across models.

-\subsection{Discussion}
+\section{Discussion}